What Can I Say to Someone Who Isn't Wearing a Mask?

 - Keep it friendly but firm.
 You could say, "It would really make me feel better if you had a mask on."
 Or, "Since you don't have a mask on, let's continue this conversation at a further distance or via email."

-- Consider keeping clean homemade or disposable masks on hand to offer to a friend who's not wearing one.
+- Consider keeping clean cloth or disposable masks on hand to offer to a friend who's not wearing one.

 - If someone still won't cover up, it's OK to say that your social "bubble" includes only those who follow the safety precautions.
-Say you'll hope to see them again as soon as the pandemic is over.
+Say you'll hope to see them again as soon as the pandemic is over or when you are both fully vaccinated.
 Then stick to it — keep your precautions in place, even if it means not seeing someone you care about for a while.